djangofan/wonder-ruby/README.md

 Hi!
 I wrote this ruby gem to interact with the CDC Wonder API.
 Through Wonder, you can access all kinds of amazing (hence Wonder?) datasets like Births, Cancer Statistics and Mortality.

+The API is a bit gnarly to quickly get your head around (lots of xml posting with pretty deep query ability), so, this gem simplifies the whole process.

 ## Installing the Wonder Gem

 Open up Terminal.App or your favorite shell, and install the gem: